wilberquito/Paradigms-and-Programming-Languages/Haskell/Session1.md

     ```

   - Functions are pure, where its return value depends solely on its input parameters.
 In other words, functions
-    in Haskell respect the referencial transparency property, meaning that they don't produce side effects.
+    in Haskell respect the referencial transparency property, meaning that they don't produce side effects

     ```haskell
     double :: Int -> Int